mocker-nicholas/yelpCamp/README.txt

                   then have access to this property on our ejs templates
                 - Simply set up some logic on the navbar to check for currentUser, and display the links that are appropriate for loggedin or not
+    h.
+Lets make a new user auto login when they register
+        i.
+Passport gives us a req.login() method we can use when we register A user.
+        ii. the login method cannot be awaited becuase it requires a callback.
+            - for the callback, we can just check for an error.
+If there is one return next(e), if not, send our flash message and redirect.
+    i.
+ReturnTo behavior: if we force a login, lets send the user back to where they were trying to go when the login was forced.
+        i.
+First, we have to keep track of where they were.
+            - When we check for authentication, add the current url to the session by tacking on some req params. req.path and *req.url* ii.
+Add req.session.returnTo = req.originalUrl; to your isLoggedIn middleware iii.
+Then, when a user logs in from the forced login screen, if that param exists, redirect to it.
+                - delete the req.session.returnTo param after you set the redirecturl